divyeshardeshana/LearnDataScience/README.md

-# LearnDataScience
+# TwitterTweepy
-This project is for learn Data Science
+This project is connect Twitter and Python.